 Wilderness experts will tell you that using a compass to find your way requires an accurate starting point: if you don’t get that part right, and start out a few degrees off, you can end up in a very different place than your intended.
-In my recent conversation with Carol Borghesi, former Senior Vice President of Client Experience and Customers First Culture at Canadian telecom provider TELUS, we discussed what it takes to navigate the corporate wilderness to ensure we’re on the right trajectory for customer experience ROI (return on investment).
+In my recent conversation with Carol Borghesi, former Senior Vice President of Client Experience and Customers First Culture at Canadian telecom provider TELUS, we discussed what it takes to navigate the corporate wilderness to ensure the accuracy of our customer experience ROI trajectory.

 Disconnected Customer Experience Management & Financials

 “Conventional wisdom about how we run businesses leads us to an obsession with quick wins,” explained Carol.
 “There’s a complete disconnect between the scope of the problem and management’s desire to see results.
 The language that businesses speak is fluent finance.
 And it has been devilishly difficult to get credible data that shows the relationship between reported customer experience and financial outcomes.
 The most important things to understand are the lead and lag indicators, and what should be worked on at the root level versus the surface level, associated with three factors: customer experience, operational results, and the financials.
 Much of what creates customer experiences are the decisions and processes generated well ahead of the front line.
 So it is critical that all of those groups, despite degrees of separation, understand how what they do impacts the customer.
 And the best way to start that conversation is to get around the table and develop a team-based customer experience strategy.”